Appointment Change Action (PY) - Transfer Different Agency

 This marks the end of the Appointment Change action using PA40.
 The remaining steps in this procedure will direct you to make additional updates if necessary.

 HRMS does not calculate accumulated OASI totals across business areas.
 Work with the losing agency to calculate and ensure the employee does not exceed the OASI maximum for the year.
-If the employee meets the OASI maximum, refer to the OASI Tax Adjustment for Employees that Transfer Between Agencies procedure for making adjustments.
+If the employee meets the OASI maximum, refer to the Payroll Results Adjustment procedures for making necessary adjustments.

 If the employee has an active garnishment and the garnishment does not apply to the gaining agency, refer to the Garnishments - Delimit Garnishment procedure.TIPS: